vin-ce/digital-garden-notes/live/D - Common Reality.md

 date: 2020-08-09
 ---

-Common reality is the one in which most of us (humans) operate in from day to day.
+Common reality is the one in which most of humans operate in daily.

-This is not [[D - Full Reality|full reality]] as it will never be conceivable to us because of it's complexity - [[E - Our mind holds only a simulation of reality]].
+This is not [[D - Full Reality|full reality]] as it will never be conceivable to us because of it's complexity.
+This is why [[E - Our mind holds only a simulation of reality|our minds hold only a simulation of reality]].

 ---